Posted on 2nd April, 2017 by Jared Orlin

 “Quite simply, the pressure to move into the next project is just too great.
 This trumps any analysis of the past,” says Piers, who cautions against the learning industry holding onto old, outdated modes of thinking.
 “There has been a history of companies failing to build a long-term picture of how L&D is helping business to achieve its objectives, but thanks to technological advancements, we’re on the brink of changing that.”

-If you’re interested in the research, from whatever angle, please get in touch with Piers directly at email@example.com.
+If you’re interested in the research, from whatever angle, please get in touch with Piers directly at firstname.lastname@example.org.
+If you’d like to read more in our series on measuring business impact, click here.